Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Model and Methods

 This host--consumer model displays waves of colonization, consumption and repopulation.
 Hosts reproduce into empty sites, and waves of consumers follow, creating new empty regions open for host colonization.
-Therefore, clusters of hosts arise dynamically \cite{haraguchi2000,sayama2002,aguiar2003,sayama2003}, a type of pattern formation which can separate regions of the resources available to pathogens into patches without the need for such separation to be inserted manually.
+Therefore, clusters of hosts arise dynamically~\cite{haraguchi2000, sayama2002, aguiar2003, sayama2003}, a type of pattern formation which can separate regions of the resources available to pathogens into patches without the need for such separation to be inserted manually.
 Figure~\ref{fig:animation} illustrates a typical example of this effect.
-This is a specific example of the general phenomenon of pattern in nonequilibrium systems \cite{sayama2000}.
-Consumers are {\em ecosystem engineers} \cite{jones1994, strayer2006, post2009} which shape their local environment: an excessively voracious lineage of consumers can deplete the available resources in its vicinity, causing that lineage to suffer a Malthusian catastrophe \cite{haraguchi2000, cronin2005, kerr2006, kokko2008, messinger2009, lion2010, messinger2012, reigada2012}.
-Because the ecology is spatially extended, this catastrophe is a local niche annihilation, rather than a global collapse \cite{rauch2006}.
-A ravenous mutant strain can successfully invade in the short term but suffer resource depletion in the medium term, meaning that averages taken over long numbers of generations yield a relatively low virulence \cite{goodnight2008, heilmann2010}.
-This implies that an empirical payoff matrix or reproduction ratio will exhibit nontrivial timescale dependence \cite{rauch2002, rauch2003, goodnight2008}.
+This is a specific example of the general phenomenon of pattern formation in nonequilibrium systems~\cite{sayama2000}.
+Consumers are {\em ecosystem engineers}~\cite{jones1994, strayer2006, post2009, pringle2010, allen2013} which shape their local environment: an excessively voracious lineage of consumers can deplete the available resources in its vicinity, causing that lineage to suffer a Malthusian catastrophe~\cite{haraguchi2000, cronin2005, kerr2006, kokko2008, messinger2009, lion2010, messinger2012, reigada2012}.
+Because the ecology is spatially extended, this catastrophe is a local niche annihilation, rather than a global collapse~\cite{rauch2006}.
+A mutant strain with a high transmissibility can successfully invade in the short term but suffer resource depletion in the medium term, meaning that in a population where consumer transmissibilities evolve, averages taken over long numbers of generations yield a moderate value~\cite{goodnight2008, heilmann2010}.
+This implies that an empirical payoff matrix or reproduction ratio will exhibit nontrivial timescale dependence~\cite{rauch2002, rauch2003, goodnight2008}.